 Today, I'll be touching a tad on thrifting!
-Because I love it and it's been awhile since I've bragged talked about a haul.
+Because I love it and it's been awhile since I've

 Usually, my go-to place is Goodwill for half-off Saturday.
 But today we took a little detour through the good ole Deseret Industries.
 Thank goodness we did, for there were some mighty fine gems we would have otherwise missed!